2009-2019 Porsche 997, 991, Caymans, & Boxsters equipped with PDK transmission often encounter a fault that completely disables the transmission.

 Are you experiencing PDK failure in your 911, or other late build Porsche model?
-Owners with models 997, 991, Cayman, and Boxster (981) have had some pretty scary situations where they have had a gearbox fault that sends the car into limp mode, or renders it completely undriveable.
+Owners with models 997, 991, Cayman, and Boxster (981) have had some pretty scary situations where they have had a gearbox fault that sends the car into limp home mode, or renders it completely undriveable.
 This can be due to a faulty distance sensor or displacement sensor within the PDK transmission itself.
 The message you will have seen on your Porsche will read, “Transm. fault.
 Poss. no R gear.
 Drive on poss.”

 Repair your 7DT45 and 7DT70 Porsche PDK transmission / gearbox instead of buying a new one!
 The distance / position sensor failure is typically indicated by codes:

 Please note: this repair is sold only as a complete job in our shop, and the parts are not sold separately.

 And, sometimes other 17xx errors.
 Previously this kind of error required a new and very expensive PDK transmission, but now Beck’s European can replace the faulty gear position sensor with a new T-Design unit.
 This 100% new aftermarket replacement part (not made by ZF or sold by Porsche) using the latest technology and electronics (2021 vs 2007); replaces Porsche part numbers 0501325775, 0501327105, and 0501324703.
 Fits 911, Cayman, and Boxster models since 2009 (997 991 981 718 models).
 This repair fixes the following warnings and codes:

 - Car is undrivable or in limp mode

 - Dash message “Gearbox fault…”

 - OBD errors “Shift rod N displacement sensor”

 - Dealer/Shop diagnosed “distance (or position) sensor failure”